GFaure9/yaml-ML/examples/usage_example/README.md

     scaling: 'min_max'
 ```

-Note that we must also specify the type of the variable (either `"cont"` for continuous or `"cat"`
+Note that we must also specify the type of each variable (either `"cont"` for continuous or `"cat"`
 for categorical).

 You can refer to the [docs](#3-docs) to see what are the available options